 What Is Angelman Syndrome?

-As a result, children and adults with AS typically have balance issues, motor impairment and can have debilitating seizures.
+As a result, children and adults with AS typically have balance issues, motor impairments and can have debilitating seizures.
 Disruptive sleep is often a serious challenge.
 Some never walk.
 Most do not speak.
 Individuals with AS have a normal life expectancy, but require continuous care and are unable to live independently.

 This is life today for people living with Angelman syndrome.